signalfx/signalfx-go/writer/README.md

 ## Compiling

-The buffer and writer are generated from a common template in the [`template`][./template] pacage.
+The buffer and writer are generated from a common template in the [`template`](./template) package.
 This module has a `//go:generate` comment that will be recognized when you run `go generate ./...` on the repo.
 For the generate script to work, you must install the code generation tool with `go get github.com/mauricelam/genny`.